pforret/blog.splashing/_topic/city/quito.md

 ---
 # Quito

-Quito, formally San Francisco de Quito, is the capital and largest city of Ecuador, with an  estimated population of 2.8 million in its urban area.
+Quito, officially San Francisco de Quito, is the capital of Ecuador, with an estimated population  of 2.8 million in its metropolitan area.
 It is also the capital of the province of Pichincha.
-Quito is located in a valley on the eastern slopes of Pichincha, an active stratovolcano in the  Andes, at an elevation of 2,850 m, making it the second-highest capital city in the world.Quito is  the political and cultural center of Ecuador as the country's major governmental, administrative,  and cultural institutions are located within the city.
-The majority of transnational companies with a presence in Ecuador are headquartered there.
-It is also one of the country's two major industrial centers—the port city of Guayaquil being the  other one.
+Quito is located in a valley on the eastern slopes of Pichincha, an active stratovolcano in the  Andes.
+Quito's elevation of 2,850 m  makes it either the highest or the second highest capital city in the  world.

 ## Unsplash photos